applied-systems-biology/jipipe-website/content/download/_index.md

       </dl>
       <li>Open the *.zip file you downloaded and extract its contents into the plugins folder.</li>
       <li>Start ImageJ.
 You can find the JIPipe GUI inside the plugin menu</li>
+      <li>On the first start, JIPipe will most likely detect missing dependencies.
+You can find information about this feature <a href="/installation/dependencies/">here</a></li>
     </ol>
     <strong><i class="fa fa-windows"></i> <i class="fa fa-linux"></i> Tip:</strong> If you want a desktop shortcut (Windows) or an entry in your application menu (Linux), open JIPipe and run <i>Tools &gt; Create launchers</i>
   </div>